justincross10/Justin-Cross-Portfolio/README.md

 ## Projects

-- Radar Based Sports Ball Tracking Demonstrator
+- Radar based sports ball tracking demonstrator
 - Predator detection and deterrence system design for conservation of the African Penguin
 - Software design of a maze-solving robot known as a micromouse
 - Simulation of rocket control for interception of an asteroid collision with earth